 Started in 2007 by Dr. Lu Gang, TechNode began as one man’s attempt to tell the world about what’s happening in China’s tech and startup ecosystems.
-Since that time, we have grown into a trusted and respected information outlet, events organizer, and an integral part of the tech and startup community both inside and outside of China with our partners at TechCrunch.
+Since that time, we have grown into a trusted and respected information outlet, events organizer, and an integral part of the tech and startup community both inside and outside of China.

 With a vast network in global innovation and entrepreneurship, China-based TechNode is in the center of a unique worldwide tech ecosystem of startups, venture capital firms, industry resources, and corporate partners.
-TechNode has six business units, including TN Media, TN Inno (corporate innovation services), TN Global (Asia), TN Events (branding and event services), TN Data (startup ecosystem database) and TN VC (venture capital and financing services).
+TechNode has six business units, including TN Media, TN Inno (corporate innovation services), TN Global (Asia), TN Events (branding and event services), TN Data (startup ecosystem database), and TN VC (venture capital and financing services).
 Through these initiatives, TechNode supports and bridges the startup ecosystem between China and the rest of the world.
-TechNode is also the exclusive China partner of TechCrunch, organizing TechCrunch conferences in China.
+From 2013 to 2019, TechNode was the exclusive China partner of TechCrunch, organizing TechCrunch conferences in China.

 Both sites stress ethical and professional journalism; respect for our sources, the companies we cover, and other stakeholders; and, of course, a passion for the stories we cover.

 TN Inno: As a pioneer in corporate innovation, TN Inno’s services are deeply rooted in our global vision.
 We have entered in-depth partnerships with a series of corporations to establish a brand new innovation ecosystem with strategic innovation plans, event operation, incubator operation, advisory service for connecting resources along the industrial chain, and venture capital.
 We aim to accelerate the modernization process of traditional companies, as well as to speed up their diversification and digitalization.